AdobeDocs/campaign-classic.en/help/web/using/static-elements-in-a-web-form.md

 The **[!UICONTROL Text]** tab lets you create variable fields which can be used in the HTML between the <%= and %> characters with the following syntax: **$(IDENTIFIER)**.

 Use this method to easily have your strings localized.
-See [Translating a web form](../../web/using/translating-a-web-form.md)
+See [Translate a web form](../../web/using/translating-a-web-form.md)

 For example, you can create a **Contact** field that will enable you to display the "Date of last contact:" string to the HTML content.
 To do this, follow the steps below: